Paul Wegener: Life under the Nazi regime

-When in 1933 the Nazis came to political prominence, theatre companies were disbanded and many of the actors and directors were arrested, persecuted or exiled.
+When in 1933 the Nazis came to power, theatre companies were disbanded and many of the actors and directors were arrested, persecuted or exiled.
 However Wegener became an actor of the state and appeared in Nazi propaganda films such as Mein Leben für Irland in 1941 and Kolberg, a 1944–45 propaganda film epic about the Napoleonic Wars.
 As the war closed Wegener was one of the first to rebuild cultural life in Berlin.
 He appeared in the title role in a production of Lessing's "Nathan the Wise" at the Deutsches Theater in Berlin in September 1945.
 Despite ill health, he became president of an organization to improve standards for its inhabitants.

 Personal life

 He was married six times, thirdly and sixthly to the actress Lyda Salmonova (his co-star on several occasions), who became his widow.
 His fourth wife was Greta Schröder (previously married to the dancer Ernst Matray), who had portrayed the leading lady in F.W.
 Murnau's Nosferatu (1922).
-The geographer Alfred Wegener was his cousin and the physicist Prof. Peter P. Wegener was his son.
+The geographer Alfred Wegener and the meteorologist Kurt Wegener were his cousins, and the physicist Prof. Peter P. Wegener was his son.